Frequently Asked Questions about OSOT Membership

 - Review OSOT’s member benefits – you’ll be convinced there’s value in your membership fee!

-- New members are eligible for New Member Fees – a 50% savings for all member categories – we think you’ll see it’s a small commitment to make to advance OT in Ontario and to reap the benefits of OSOT’s efforts to support your practice!
+- First time paying members are eligible for a 50% savings for all member categories – we think you’ll see it’s a small commitment to make to advance OT in Ontario and to reap the benefits of OSOT’s efforts to support your practice!

 I work part-time, is there a part-time practising membership category?